minosssss/minosssss/README.md

 ## I'm becoming a Backend developer

-- 👋 Hi, I’m @minosssss
+- 👋 Hi, I’m MINHO @minosssss
-- 👀 I’m interested in python
+- 👀 I’m interested in Backend developer and Data engineer
 - 🌱 I’m currently learning everything about Backend, one by one.
-- 💞️ I’m looking to collaborate with other junior developer.
+- 💞️ I’m looking to collaborate with other developer.
 - 📫 How to reach me ...